jverzani/useR2012talk/README.md

 =============================================================================================

-The talk used `gWidgetsWWW2` to create web pages -- not so great for sharing, as a simple pdf file would have been.
-This package is meant to rectify.
+The talk used `gWidgetsWWW2` to create web pages for the presentation -- not so great for sharing, as a simple pdf file would have been.
+This package is meant to rectify that.

 To use it should be easy -- if you have `devtools` installed!